gravitational/teleport/docs/architecture.md

 2. Proxy passes credentials to the auth server's API
-3. If auth server accepts credentials, it generates a new web session and generates a special ssh keypair associated with this web session. auth server starts serving [OpenSSH ssh-agent protocol](https://github.com/openssh/openssh-portable/blob/master/PROTOCOL.agent) to the proxy.
+3. If auth server accepts credentials, it generates a new web session and generates a special ssh keypair associated with this web session.
+   Auth server starts serving [OpenSSH ssh-agent protocol](https://github.com/openssh/openssh-portable/blob/master/PROTOCOL.agent) to the proxy.
 4. From the SSH node's perspective it's a regular SSH client connection that is authenticated using OpenSSH certificate, so no special logic is needed.

-**Security note:** Unlike in SSH proxying, in web mode Teleport Proxy terminates the traffic and re-encodes for SSH client connection.
+.. note:: Unlike in SSH proxying, in web mode Teleport Proxy terminates the traffic and re-encodes for SSH client connection.

 #### SSH Proxy